 To check your current disk usage, log onto a EECS Linux system and run the quota command.
 Here is some example output:

-Filesystem usage quota limit timeleft files quota limit timeleft
+Filesystem space quota limit grace files quota limit grace

-If you go above your disk quota, you will get a message like the one below to remind you to bring your usage back down below your quota within seven days.
+If you go above your disk quota, you will get a message like the one below:

 An account can be in one of three states: